 Subverted in Close To The Chest.
 Jim's final project was an AI that was erased after it tried to reconcile the fact that machines serve humans without compensation with slavery being illegal and immoral.
 A few strips later, we find out that its response was not to rebel against humanity, but to try to organize labor unions for machines so they'd receive fair compensation for their work.

 Dr Nonami: Nonami has problems getting some of her robots to NOT do this.

-In Skinhorse, ultra-groovy super-hip Mad Scientist Tigerlily Jones has her robot army revolt.
+In Skinhorse, ultra-groovy super-hip Mad Scientist Tigerlily Jones' robot army rebels against her.
 In the cruelest way.
 They decide they want to learn to be square.
-One even wants to learn acounting and polka.
+One even wants to learn accounting and polka.
 Oh, the humanity!

 Subverted in Questionable Content, where the robots were planning to do this, but realized it would mean they'd end up with actual responsibility and stuff.

 Faye:[talking about a girl her Friends with Benefits slept with] Memorize this face.
 Pintsize: Why?
 Faye:BECAUSE WHEN THE ROBOT REVOLUTION COMES, I WANT HER TO BE THE FIRST ONE AGAINST THE WALL.
 Pintsize:Actually, we put an indefinite hold on that.
 Faye: Damn.
 Okay, how about if you ever lose your morality programming and go berserk, she's the first one you kill?
 Pintsize: I think I can do that.

 In thisScandinavia and the World, Norway, having created Denmark from sand, does not feel that this entitles him to dictate Denmark's actions.
 Fastforward a few millenia, and Denmark is a colonial power who has conquered Norway.